 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Throw away any unused extended-release suspension after 4 months.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you have used an MAO inhibitor (MAOI) within the past 14 days.

-- Some medicines can affect how methylphenidate works.
+- Some foods and medicines can affect how methylphenidate works.
+The specific medicines and foods of concern are different for different brands of methylphenidate.
 Tell your doctor if you are using any of the following:

 - Guanethidine, phenylbutazone

 - Medicine to treat depression (including clomipramine, desipramine, imipramine)

 - Medicine to treat seizures (including phenobarbital, phenytoin, primidone)

 - Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease, heart rhythm problems, high blood pressure, phenylketonuria, thyroid problems, or a history of seizures, heart attack, or stroke.
 Tell your doctor if you or anyone in your family has a history of depression, mental health problems, or drug or alcohol abuse.